This course provides a Ph.D.-level introduction to econometric time-series analysis.

 Problem Set 1 (Due February 22.)

-Use the monthly U.S. housing starts and completions data, reserving the last six observations for out-of-sample forecast comparisons.
+Use monthly U.S. housing starts and completions data (detrended and deseasonalized if necessary), reserving the last six observations for out-of-sample forecast comparisons.
 Discuss all results as appropriate.
 First graph the data.
 Then do the following.
 Model the two series jointly as a VAR(4); Calculate the autocorrelation and spectral density functions implied by your estimated VAR; Perform a Granger-causality analysis; Using Cholesky factor identification, calculate and graph the full set of impulse-response functions; Forecast the six hold-out observations and assess accuracy; using the full dataset forecast the sample path for the next twelve months.

 Final exam date: Standard